MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab11_Set_up_Accounts_Receivable.md

 2. Create and configure a new customer.

-    1. Select the search for page icon in the top-right corner of the page, enter **Customers**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Customers`, and then choose the related link.

     2. In the **Customers** page, select **+ New**.